sts10/linux-config/readme.markdown

 pgrep scdaemon
 ```

 You can now encrypt and decrypt files with the pgp keys on your smartkey using the gpg2 command line tool.
 To decrypt a file run something like this: `gpg --output test --decrypt '/home/schlinkert/keepass-databases/key-files/fly1.key.gpg'`.
-Check that you can decrypt a keepass database AND that you can alter settings.
+Check that you can decrypt a Keepass database AND that you can alter settings.

 For a GPG GUI application, try `sudo apt install gpa` which installs a program called ["GNU Privacy Assistant"](https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Graphical_Interfaces)